cgerontis/MATT/README.md

   This file initiates and maintains serial communication with a connected device or computer and also controls the tilt axis and specifies the offset.

-5)Turret Design
+5)PATT Design
-This folder has the turret(PATT) solidworks design as well as the corresponding STL files.
+This folder has the PATT solidworks design as well as the corresponding STL files.
 This includes PATT Mk1 and PATT Mk2.
 PATT Mk1 used the 75mm "Zero-aperture" iris, and Mk2 uses the 50mm iris.